 After struggling with existing technologies year after year, we decided it was time to solve the problems we encountered – and AtScale was born.

-AtScale is already working with customers across multiple industries – from direct marketing services to online gaming to consumer retail – to deliver on the promise of BI on Hadoop.
+AtScale is already working with customers across multiple industries – from direct marketing services to online gaming to consumer retail – to deliver on the promise of BI on Big Data.

 We are proud to count some of the brightest big data minds as part of our team.
 Our investors and advisors provide tremendous value to our organization and we hope that together we can make the world of big data a better place!